lingnath/Loan-Default-Prediction-for-Small-Businesses/README.md

 2. Exploratory data analysis (EDA), which consists of understanding statistical trends and patterns.<br>
 3. Various machine learning models were developed and tested, with the goal of predicting loan defaults for the various loans in the dataset.
 The best performing model will be selected.<br>
 4. The best performing model will be dissected to interpret what the model is doing and which factors are significant in predicting loan defaults.

+# Setup
+This was run in Python 3.8.8.
+In this folder is a requirements.txt file, which contains all the libraries needed.
+Run pip3 install -r requirements.txt
+You should now be able to run the jupyter notebook